 Nuyen described the process as a four-day affair.
 "We do a different task on each day.
 So maybe the first day, we start cutting up all of the ingredients.
 Because the fruit, nut ones have so many different ingredients, we have to cut them all up to be the same size and so, that will take pretty much the entire day.
 And then the next day, we will start cooking down the bean paste fillings so that they can cool overnight.

-"And then day two, we will roll all of those fillings into balls to get ready to press them, so we make our own salted egg yolks as well and those take five weeks of curing and salt water before we can crack them open, rinse the egg yolks off and bake them with a little bit of sesame oil and sugar.
-So that's a five week process.
+"And then day two, we will roll all of those fillings into balls to get ready to press them.
+We make our own salted egg yolks as well and those take five weeks of curing and salt water before we can crack them open, rinse the egg yolks off and bake them with a little bit of sesame oil and sugar.
+So that's a five-week process.

-"So we take the eggs, people order one or two eggs, we roll it up into a ball filling and that usually takes all day the second day.
+"We take the eggs — people order one or two eggs — we roll it up into a ball filling and that usually takes all day the second day.
 And then the third day, we take those fillings and we finally start wrapping them in the various doughs and putting them through presses and baking them," continued Nuyen.
 "So depending on how many orders we have, we might do only the baked ones, day three, and then only the snow skin ones, day four.
 And then day five, we package them all and ship them and then, after, the cakes have to cool overnight on racks as well before we can put them in."

 Zhu, who grew up eating mooncakes as a child, only made her first mooncake a few years ago, after months of recipe experimentation.
 “A lot of Chinese baking is measuring the alkalinity and acid in different ingredients.
 It comes down to the chemical (properties) that actually have a certain ratio, and the (ingredients) react with the filling.